jeremyqzt/offensiveHearts/README.md

+# Offensive Hearts

 This has been released as V0.1 https://offensivehearts.com/

+This is a multi plyaer memory card matching game.
+Find pairs to get points!

-# offensiveHearts
+# How to run
-A card matching game loosely based off of hearts

 Debugging the Application:
 ```
 node index.js debug